dfbarrero/dataCourse/assignments/exoplanets/exoplanets.md

 <img align="center" src="regression.png" width="300">

-The objective of model evaluation is to determine whether the model fit well the data.
+The objective of model evaluation is to determine whether the model fits well the data.
 For the purpose of this assignment, we will consider a satisfactory model that one with R2>0.65.

 Introduce any change to the model to increase the model fit.
 You can change the regression model, add or remove attributes (perhaps orbital measures?), or build new attributes.
 Take into account that the model interpretation could provide you valuable information, for instance, the p-values or coefficients values.